DoubleCouponDay/Chunkus/README.md

 ## C Tests
 ---

+There are multiple ways to test the Vectorization functionality.

 The C code contains a test suite `vec_test.exe` which can run all C tests or just one, when given a test name.
 The test names can be found in `C_part/tests/main.c`.

-Requirements:

-+ administrative shell

-+ current work directory (CWD) set to `.\install\bin`
+You can easily debug the C tests with Visual Studio Code.

+    + run the `.\build.bat` script at least once then run `.\debug.bat` to generate debugging symbols.

-You can easily debug the tests with VSCode if it was opened with Administrive privileges. in the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, or the Linux equivalent if required.
-It will run the build task automatically before running the tests.
+    + In the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, which can be configured in the `.vscode/launch.json file`.

+Currently, only windows tests have been confirmed to work.

 ## Rust Tests
 ---